Linear and nonlinear parabolic forward-backward problems: The case of the linear shear flow

 \begin{rmk} The jump conditions in \eqref{eq:Phij-shear} prevent the dual profiles from enjoying vertical regularity across the line $\{ z = 0 \}$.
 More subtly, even inside each half-domain, neither the $\overline{\Phi^j}$ nor their lifted version the $\Psi^j$ enjoy tangential regularity.
 Indeed, formally, $\p_x \overline{\Phi^j}$ and $\p_x \Psi^j$ satisfy systems of the form \eqref{eq:shear-z} (with reversed tangential direction) with zero source term and zero boundary data.
 Hence, if they were sufficiently regular, they would be zero by the uniqueness results of \cref{sec:proof-uniqueness}, and so would $\overline{\Phi^j}$ and $\Psi^j$ by integration, contradicting \eqref{eq:Phij-shear}.
 We will see in \cref{cor:decomp-Phij} that these dual profiles indeed do contain an explicit singular part localized near the endpoints $(x_i,0)$. \end{rmk}

 We now turn to the main result of this section, which gives a necessary and sufficient condition for the solutions to enjoy the mentioned tangential regularity.
-Strangely, we could not find a proof of the following result in the literature, although some works mention orthogonality conditions (see \cite[Equation (4.2)]{MR0111931} or \cite{pyatkov2019some}).
+Strangely, we could not find a proof of \cref{p:shear-WP-Z1} in the literature, although some works mention orthogonality conditions (see \cite[Equation (4.2)]{MR0111931} or \cite{pyatkov2019some}).
 Hence, we provide here a full proof.
-This strategy will be extended in the next section to equations with variable coefficients.
+This strategy will be extended in \cref{sec:vorticity} to equations with smooth variable coefficients (see \cref{lem:ortho-Prandtl}).
 We prove further that these orthogonality conditions are not empty.

+We will work with the following space\nomenclature[FHK]{$\cLin_K$}{Hilbert space with norm \eqref{eq:norm-HK} of data triplets $(f,\delta_0,\delta_1)$ for the shear flow problem} of data triplets: